 Net Operating Losses and Tax Credits

-Net operating losses and tax credits have been an exclusion for a long time, although we have recently seen some shift in its application.
+Net operating losses and tax credits have been an exclusion for years, although we have recently seen some shift in their application.
 This exclusion can now be dependent on the nature of the target and the amount of diligence around the area.
 Tax indemnity policies are also available to cover this more specifically if a favorable opinion has been written.

 Wage and Hour

 A longtime standard exclusion, we’re also seeing movement toward a more “case-by-case” attitude among underwriters.